-The non-hazardous wastes generated by the Group are mainly general waste such as paper generated from office.
-Although the non-hazardous wastes generated from the Group's business operation are immaterial, the Group has implemented the following measures:
+The non-hazardous waste generated by the Group is mainly general waste such as paper generated from office.
+The Group has implemented the following measures:

-- Use double-sided printing or photocopying whenever possible; - Utilise electronic media; - Recycle office and electronic equipment after their life cycle; - Recycle one-sided printed paper; and - Place "Green Message" reminders on the office equipment.
+- Use double-sided printing or photocopying whenever possible; - Utilise electronic media; - Recycle office and electronic equipment after their life cycle;

+- Recycle printed paper where appropriate; and - Place "Green Message" reminders on the office equipment.